-II.A.3.a).(1) The program director must have administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited internal medicine residency or medical oncology fellowship.
-(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) II.A.3.b).(1) The Review Committee only accepts current ABIM or AOBIM certification in medical oncology. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+II.A.3.c) must include a record of ongoing involvement in scholarly activities.
+(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)